We've also noticed our supermarket shop costs more than it used to, so here are some handy tips on how to save money on food shopping.

-If you're a little unsure in the kitchen, learning a few classic dishes will increase your confidence and your cookery skills.
-Once you learn the basics, you'll be able to experiment and use your ingredients to create lots of different dishes - you may even be able to make up recipes from scratch, which is so much cheaper than ready-meals.
+62. Learn the classics Learning a few classic dishes will increase your confidence and your cookery skills.
+Once you know the basics, you'll be able to experiment and use your ingredients to create lots of different dishes You may even be able to make up recipes from scratch, which is so much cheaper than ready-meals.
 We've rounded up the top 57 recipes everyone should know how to cook - how many can you tick off?

 66. Make your own cereal Cereal is a very expensive product to buy and, if you eat it every morning, it can be used up quite quickly.
 It's easy to make up your own cereal and because it's homemade you can make sure it's a healthy start to the day.
 Muesli, granola and porridge are made using ingredients that are cheap to buy in bulk so you can stock up and make cereal for weeks.